If you are looking for new roll recipe for Thanksgiving…look no further! These Lion House Rolls are DELICIOUSLY soft and sweet!

 - 5-5½ cups all purpose flour

-- In a large bowl, combine water and milk powder, then beat until the milk dissolves.
+In a large bowl, combine water and milk powder.
+Beat until the milk dissolves.

-- Add yeast this mixture is still warm and let it react for a couple minutes.
+Add yeast while this mixture is still warm and let it react for a couple minutes.

 Happy Thanksgiving everyone!